 Boulder’s First Recreational Marijuana Dispensary

 Karing Kind is Boulder’s first recreational marijuana dispensary.
 Our wide selection of clean-grown bud, chemical-free concentrates, and precisely dosed edibles – including our state-low marijuana tax rate – make us the perfect Colorado cannabis destination.

 Karing Kind is located just off of US-36, one mile north of Broadway, open daily from 9am to 10pm.

-While we carry a variety of strains, concentrates, edibles, salves and tinctures, inventory and stock levels fluctuate from week to week and month to month.
+While we carry a variety of strains, concentrates, edibles, salves and tinctures, inventory and stock levels fluctuate from week to week.
 Check our menu, view daily deals and follow us on Facebook and Twitter for an up-to-date list of edibles, concentrates and buds available now.